 We’re going to talk about garden mulch.
-We use it a lot in our subarctic gardens and thus it deserves a section on our site.
+We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Garden mulch is essentially any material that you place over your garden beds.